Photography Tip: How to

 Actually for videos, Manual

-focus is better than Auto focus in our opinion. (i) Motor of most
+focus is better than Autofocus in our opinion. (i) Motor of most

 auto-focus lenses creates some hissing sound during focusing which